tsuki-lang/tsuki/spec.md

 ## `try` expressions

 `try` expressions enable usage of the `?` operator.
-By default, all functions that return a result act as if they were wrapped in an implicit `try` block.
+By default, all functions that return a result act as if they are wrapped in an implicit `try` block.

 Using the `?` operator on an error result in a `try` block will break out of the block, and the block's result value will be the error result.
 ```